Click on your business type in the menu bar below to find specific insurance and funding information for you

 What does After The Event (ATE) insurance cover?

-Our ATE insurance cover protects claimants from the liability to pay opponents’ costs from the date of the ‘Part 36’ offer up to and including the trial.
+In addition to these disbursements, ATE insurance provides crucial protection against the risk of having to pay the opponent’s legal costs.
+The insurance safeguards claimants from liability for the opposing party’s costs if the claim is unsuccessful by providing cover to pay opponents costs from the date of the ‘Part 36’ offer up to and including the trial.

 Who pays for the ATE policy?